edemdzimah/docker-production/README.md

 ## What is this project?

-This is Assignment 2 - docker in production.
+This is Assignment 2 is an amazing production - docker in production.
 We took the Flask app from Assignment 1 and made it production-ready.
 That means smaller images, automated pipelines, security scanning, proper secrets handling, and live monitoring.

 ## How to start everything